Lotte Meitner-Graf: Family, later life and commemoration

-Meitner-Graf moved to England with her family in 1937, opening her own studio at 23 Old Bond Street in London in 1953.
-Frisch, in his Times obituary, noted that there "can be few educated people who have not seen one of Lotte Meitner-Graf’s photographic portraits, either on a book jacket (for instance, Bertrand Russell’s autobiography, or Antony Hopkins’s Music All Around Me) or on a record sleeve or concert programme."
+Meitner-Graf died in 1973.
+In the Times obituary, her nephew Otto Frisch noted that there "can be few educated people who have not seen one of Lotte Meitner-Graf’s photographic portraits, either on a book jacket (for instance, Bertrand Russell’s autobiography, or Antony Hopkins’s Music All Around Me) or on a record sleeve or concert programme."